ARM-software/acle/main/acle.md

 ```

 Returns the number of leading zero bits in `x`.
 When `x` is zero it
-returns the argument width, i.e. 32 or 64.
+returns the argument width, that is, 32 or 64.
 These intrinsics are available
 on all targets.
 On targets without the CLZ instruction it should be
 implemented as an instruction sequence or a call to such a sequence.
 A
 suitable sequence can be found in [Warren](#Warren) (fig. 5-7).
 Hardware support